valoran-M/C_programming_language/Chapter3-Control_Flow/exercises/README.md

     the value of n equal to -(2^wordsize-1).
 Explain why not.
     Modify it to print the value correctly, regardless of the machine on which it runs.

+## Exercice 3.5

+    Write the function itob(n, s, b) that convert the ineger n into a base b character representation in string s.
+In particular, itob(n, s, 16) format n as hexadecimal integer in s